YZ-Tina/Python-Code-to-CE-book/README.md

 # Python-Code-to-CE-book
-This repository converts the Fortran codes in "Fehr and Kindermann (2018), Introduction to Computational Economics Using Fortran, Oxford University Press." to Python code.
+This repository converts the Fortran codes in "Fehr and Kindermann (2018), Introduction to Computational Economics Using Fortran, Oxford University Press." to Python codes.

 The codes are in Jupyter notebook style.